Rapid Mass segregation in small stellar clusters: Conclusions

 We gave statistical relevance to our results by making the average of a set of sampled initial conditions for any of the input parameters chosen ($N$, $Q$, presence or absence of a black hole and of a background gaseous component).
-Moreover, we quantified the level of mass segregation by the use of the powerful minimum spanning tree method \citep{allison2009} coupled to the often used lagrangian radii.
+Moreover, we quantified the level of mass segregation by the use of the powerful minimum spanning tree method \citet{allison2009} coupled to the often used lagrangian radii.
 We have also taken into account the role of escapers on our results, accurately treating the escapers as those stars having positive individual mechanical energy and far enough from the cluster such to have almost zero probability to be recaptured by the cluster itself.

-We found that clusters with cool initial conditions ($Q\lesssim 0.3$) segregate masses, in a way almost independent of $N$ in the range of $N$ studied.
+We found that clusters with cool initial conditions ($Q\lesssim 0.3$) segregate masses, in a way dependent on $N$ in the range of $N$ studied.
+The dependence on $N$ is partly explained by the known relation between half-mass relaxation time and crossing time

 This happens in two distinct dynamical phases which both contribute to the mass segregation on short or even very short time scales.
-They are: \begin{enumerate} \item the formation of substructures (clumps) as the system undergoes its initial collapse, which segregate masses very quickly (this phenomenon acts in the first evolution of the system \emph{before} the bounce of the system while, during the bounce, the clumps are completely removed); \item the subsequent formation of a very dense core which is responsible for the mass segregation of the system that is clearly evident \emph{after} its bounce when no clumpy structures are formed. \end{enumerate}
+They are: \begin{enumerate} \item the formation of substructures (clumps) as the system undergoes its initial collapse, which segregate masses very quickly because of the small number of objects involved (this phenomenon acts in the first evolution of the system \emph{before} the bounce of the system); \item the subsequent formation of a very dense core which is responsible for the mass segregation of the system that is clearly evident \emph{after} its bounce when no clumpy structures are formed. \end{enumerate}